-Last year’s Minnebar presentation of LENR: A Primer gave a backgrounder on efforts by researchers and corporations like Google and Brillouin to monitize Low Energy Nuclear Reactions, or what used to be known as “cold fusion”.
+Last year’s Minnebar presentation of LENR: A Primer gave a backgrounder on efforts by researchers and corporations like Leonardo Corp., Google, Brilliant Light Power and Brillouin Energy to monetize Low Energy Nuclear Reactions, or what used to be known as “cold fusion”.
 This year the US Congress has charged the National Science Foundation to evaluate the experiments and theories surrounding LENR as part of the 2020 NSF budget.
-As mentioned in the National Defense Authorization Act (2017), the Defense Intelligence Agency states that if LENR works it will be a ``disruptive technology that could revolutionize energy production and storage.''

-Could LENR heat and power an electric vehicle for over a year on a single charge?
+Could LENR power and heat an electric vehicle for over a year on a single charge?
 Will it supplement – or supplant – solar in some regions?
 What is its future as a non-intermittent distributed energy generator?

 Since the '80s I have spent a career in human-centered design while looking for the next unexpected innovations in technology, known as “black swans”, and wrote of those experiences.
 LENR, which I have followed for about 10 years, is one of those technologies and appears poised to introduce worldwide change to our energy economy.

 As a former professor of industrial design at Minneapolis College of Art and Design, I contributed to the design of a range of physical products — from the creation of Ethospace for the designer of the Aeron and Equa chairs, to the world’s first commercial fused deposition modeler (now commonly known as 3D printing), to the front-end display of a Cray supercomputer and concept hybrid mowers for Toro.